April 1933 QST

 An Exclusive Photograph of the 254G63A13S in Its Native Environment

+Installed in a complete transmitter.
 The door is open to show the internal construction of the tube; Note the High-C circuit.
 The tank capacity is 200 liters.
 Heavy pipe conductors are used because of the intense heat generated in operation.